Bug report #10517

 so as far as I understand does not affect only qgis, but also pgadmin (for example), right?

-#5 Updated by Brett Z almost 10 years ago
+#5 Updated by Brett Z over 10 years ago

 I've only experienced this problem in QGIS, not pgAdmin; however, that's likely because pgAdmin is 32 bit.
 The issue does not occur in 32-bit QGIS, only 64 bit.

-#6 Updated by Martin HOFFMANN over 8 years ago
+#6 Updated by Martin HOFFMANN about 9 years ago

 • Target version changed from Version 2.4 to Version 2.10